YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **To start YottaDB in UTF-8 mode from a C-type shell**:

-Set the environment variable ydb_chset to UTF-8 and LC_CTYPE or LC_ALL to any usable UTF-8 locale.
+Set the environment variable gtm_chset to UTF-8 and LC_CTYPE or LC_ALL to any usable UTF-8 locale.

 .. parsed-literal::
-   $ setenv ydb_chset UTF-8
+   $ setenv gtm_chset UTF-8
    $ setenv LC_CTYPE en_US.utf8

 Source the gtmchrc script to set up default YottaDB Unicode environment.